Shift3/boilerplate-client-react/wiki.md

 The boilerplate was built with accessibility as a priority.
 It supports keyboard navigation, and focus management.
 It uses semantic HTML and alt/ARIA text for screen readers.
 The built-in dynamic form helps provide naming and labelling to form fields as well.

-### Webpack aliases
+### Create React App

-The boilerplate uses webpack aliases to help create shorter relative file paths.
-This makes it easier to refactor and manage project files.
+This project was bootstrapped with Create React App.